NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

     mpirun -np <N> python3 observe_mpi.py

-In the above examples, we specified the parallel distribution mode to :code:`mpi` and used CUDA Quantum MPI utility functions to initialize, finalize, or query (rank, size, etc.) the MPI runtime.
+In the above examples, the parallel distribution mode was set to :code:`mpi` using :code:`cudaq::parallel::mpi` in C++ or :code:`cudaq.parallel.mpi` in Python.
+CUDA Quantum provides MPI utility functions to initialize, finalize, or query (rank, size, etc.) the MPI runtime.
 Last but not least, the compiled executable (C++) or Python script needs to be launched with an appropriate MPI command, e.g., :code:`mpirun`, :code:`mpiexec`, :code:`srun`, etc.